 Ralf Bissdorf is the lead coach for the foil program at Marx Fencing Academy.
 He is a silver medalist at the 2000 Sydney Olympics and an individual who will contribute with perspectives of the fencing scene in Europe and Asia.
 Ralf met Michael Marx while he was Head Coach of the Fencing Academy at the Singapore Sports School.

 The genesis of Ralf’s coaching career was somewhat unplanned, yet unexpectedly successful.
 In 2010, after a long athletic career of his own, he consulted for an established fencing club in Singapore, Z Fencing, where shortly after, became its High Performance Director.
 In 2012, he spearheaded the Fencing Academy at the Singapore Sports School as Head Coach and created a pipeline of young fencers that qualified to represent the Singapore National Team.
 Under his leadership, the fencing program (including former students) achieved more than 20 medals at the Asian Junior and Cadet Championships in both individual and team events.
 His former students won the first ever team gold for Singapore at the 2016 Asian Cadet Championships.
 In 2017, students Amita Berthier and Julian Cheng represented Singapore and the US at the World Cadets Championships in Plovdiv, Bulgaria, where they finished with a historical Bronze medal for Singapore and a Top 8 for the US respectively.
 In 2018, Amita Berthier repeated a medal feat at the World Junior Championships in Verona, Italy, this time a Silver medal in the Junior Team Event.
-She was also part of the team who won a historical team Bronze medal at the 2018 Asian Games.
+She was also part of the team that won a historical team Bronze medal at the 2018 Asian Games.